 Ants are attracted to peonies for their nectar.
 They do not hurt the plant but they will protect it from other bud-eating insects.
 If you are worried about bringing ants into your home, you can try one of two methods.

-One more note.
 They really hate to be divided, but if you must, do so in early fall.
-Make sure there are a couple of good eyes to each section you divide.
+Make sure there are a couple of good eyes (small pink tips) to each section you divide.

 Don’t plant the divisions too deep – just enough to keep the eyes slightly visible.

 If you haven’t tried them I can assure you that growing peonies is a very rewarding option for your flower garden.
 If you already have a couple, then you just may want to add a few more.
 I know I do.

 P.S.
 If you love growing peonies then you may also love some of the crafts I have made with them.
 I’ve made a Peony Shadow Box, a Dried Peony Wreath with dried peonies, and a super easy Artificial Spring Peony Wreath for the front door.